 The Garden Room

-This rather new (and still kind of undiscovered) haunt was suggested by my friend Mel.
+This rather undiscovered haunt was suggested by my friend Mel.
 With views out across London, it’s the perfect place for after work drinkies (the cocktails are also on point).
 But while you’re there I would definitely recommend a trip to the loo to admire their wallpaper emblazoned with pretty flamingoes and foliage.
 It got me in the summer spirit in an instant.